hasanshifat/book_library-MVVM-Local-JSON-/README.md

 # Book Library

-An assignment from Nagad.
 This is a smaple book library application where a user can login and borrow the books by the conditions.
 And can return the books to library.

 ## Technologies
 Project is created with: